To buy a furnace or to rent a furnace?

 If you are tired of furnace breakdowns and ongoing repair bills, read on to learn some reasons why furnace ownership is better than furnace rental—for your budget and peace of mind.

 - Owning a furnace from Wardlaw Heating means costs are spread out, so you do not have to worry about upfront charges when it comes to choosing your new furnace.
-For example, we currently offer 12 months no interest, no payment on select HVAC equipment
+For example, we currently offer no payment, no interest on select HVAC equipment

 - Furnace ownership means you own the furnace, and once it is paid off, you will not continue to pay for it, like with a rental furnace.
 If you do the math, you will see that you could end up paying thousands of dollars extra for a rental furnace (calculate 12 to 15 years of monthly payments, multiplied by the monthly rental rate, which can increase over time)